Public hearings of the United States House Select Committee on the January 6 Attack: Sean Riley "alternate electors" plan for Wisconsin and Michigan

-The committee revealed a text message sent by Senator Ron Johnson's aide Sean Riley minutes before the vote certification began on January 6.
+The committee revealed a text message sent by Senator Ron Johnson's chief of staff Sean Riley minutes before the vote certification began on January 6.
 In the message, Riley informed Pence's aide Chris Hodgson that the senator wanted to personally hand deliver information to the vice president about "alternate slates of electors for MI and WI" to which Hodgson replied, "do not give that to him."

 Impact of false fraud allegations on election workers

-Georgia election workers Ruby Freeman and her daughter Wandrea "Shaye" Moss testified about their experiences.
+Georgia election workers Ruby Freeman and her daughter Wandrea' ArShaye Moss testified about their experiences.
 After the election, Trump and Giuliani amplified a video that was taken out of context, and used the footage to make baseless claims that Freeman and Moss had committed election fraud.
 The women and their family members were subjected to anti-Black racist smears and death threats and were warned by the FBI that they would not be safe in their home.
 During her testimony, Freeman said "There is nowhere I feel safe.
 Nowhere.
 Do you know how it feels to have the president of the United States target you?"
-Ms. Moss said that the false accusations made against her had impacted her well-being "in a major way — in every way — all because of lies."
+Ms. Moss said that the false accusations made against her had impacted her well-being "in a major way—in every way—all because of lies."